 Helping journalists tell local climate stories, 2018-2021

 Susan Hassol is Co-Principal Investigator and is leading the development of workshops for journalists as part of the National Science Foundation-sponsored project Climate Matters in the Newsroom – which helps journalists on every beat to tell timely, science-based, local climate change stories.
-The program expands upon Climate Matters, which provides localized materials to more than 520 weather-casters nationwide, but is now broadening its coverage of climate change impacts and solutions beyond weather, helping a wider array of media professionals with diverse reporting responsibilities.
+The program expands upon Climate Matters, which provides localized materials to more than over 800 weathercasters nationwide, but is now broadening its coverage of climate change impacts and solutions beyond weather, helping a wider array of media professionals with diverse reporting responsibilities.

 Climate Matters in the Newsroom workshops assist journalists in reporting on climate change impacts that go well beyond increasingly extreme weather.
 The trainings help journalists reporting on business, agriculture, health, energy, and more to tell local stories that involve climate change impacts and solutions.
 As of the beginning of 2020, the project has trained over 400 journalists.
 View the list of 2019’s Climate Matters in the Newsroom team to create an online training program for journalists in local climate reporting: The Climate Reporting Master Class.

 Climate Matters in the Newsroom is a collaboration among Climate Communication, the Center for Climate Change Communication at George Mason University, Climate Central, NASA, NOAA, the Society of Environmental Journalists, National Association of Black Journalists, National Association of Hispanic Journalists, Radio Television Digital News Association, and the Carole Kneeland Project.
 In additional to workshops and webinars, the project provides journalists with localized climate reporting resources customized to every media market in the country.
 View the media archive or sign up to receive the weekly materials.